e3modelling/OPEN-PROM/docker/README.md

-# OPEN-PROM Docker Setup
+# OPEN-PROM Docker Guide

-Αυτός ο φάκελος περιέχει τα αρχεία για να τρέχει το OPEN-PROM μέσα από Docker:
+This guide describes how to build and run OPEN-PROM with Docker.

+The Docker setup includes:

 - `Dockerfile`
 - `docker-compose.yml`